Australia's Rudd revives plan to move the navy north

 The idea was recommended by a 2012 review of Australia's defence posture, which said Brisbane would be a better base for the major naval ships because it was closer to the South Pacific.

 But a defence White Paper, released on May 3 and drawn up while former leader Julia Gillard was prime minister, ruled out Brisbane.
-[ID:nL3N0DK00Q] It cited problems with dredging, land acquisition and an estimated A$6 billion (3.48 billion pounds) cost.
+It cited problems with dredging, land acquisition and an estimated A$6 billion ($5.43 billion) cost.

 "All suggest that establishing a fleet base in Brisbane would be challenging and require significant continued investment for it to remain sustainable," the white paper said.